 - Fever or feeling feverish/chills

 - Cough/Sore throat

-- Runny or stuffy nose
+- · Runny or stuffy nose

-- · Muscle or body aches
+- Muscle or body aches

 - Headaches

 - Fatigue (tiredness)

-- Some people may have vomiting and diarrhea, though this is more common in children than adults.

 It's important to note that not everyone with flu will have a fever.
 What is COVID-19?
 COVID-19 most often causes respiratory symptoms that can feel much like a cold, a flu, or pneumonia, but COVID-19 can also harm other parts of the body.
 People with COVID-19 have had a wide range of symptoms reported - ranging from mild symptoms to severe illness.
 Symptoms may appear 2-14 days after exposure to the virus.
-People with these symptoms may have COVID-19:

-- · Fever or chills

-- Cough

-- · Shortness of breath or difficulty breathing

-- Fatigue

-- · Muscle or body aches

-- Headache

-- New loss of taste or smell

-- · Sore throat

-- Congestion or runny nose

-- Nausea or vomiting

-- Diarrhea

-This list does not include all possible symptoms.
+People with these symptoms may have COVID-19: · Fever or chills Cough • Shortness of breath or difficulty breathing Fatigue · Muscle or body aches Headache • New loss of taste or smell · Sore throat • Congestion or runny nose · Nausea or vomiting Diarrhea This list does not include all possible symptoms.
 Older adults and people who have severe underlying medical conditions like heart or lung disease or diabetes seem to be at higher risk for developing more serious complications from COVID-19 illness.

-Team member illness

-$You should \ PROMPTLY \ notify \ your \ leader \ if \ you \ have \ any \ of \ the \ following \ conditions/diseases:$
+Team member illness You should PROMPTLY notify your leader if you have any of the following conditions/diseases:

+· Some people may have vomiting and diarrhea, though this is more common in children than adults.

 - Vomiting and diarrhea

 - Cough, congestion, shortness of breath

 - Open lesions, draining wounds

 - Fever > 100 degrees Fahrenheit

 - Conjunctivitis (or red draining eyes)

 - Rash

 - Hepatitis or HIV

 - Measles, Mumps, or Rubella

 - Chickenpox or Shingles

 - Tuberculosis (TB)

 - COVID-19 exposure or signs and symptoms

-- You do not pass the COVID-19 pre-shift screening - And other potentially contagious conditions or symptoms
+- You do not pass the COVID-19 pre-shift screening

+- And other potentially contagious conditions or symptoms